 4.3.4 Similarly, the Site is barely discernible from Viewpoint 3.
 This viewpoint was taken from PRoW St Stephen 021, close to the junction with St Stephen 080.
-The Site is set beyond layers of intervening vegetation and as the footpath runs through Scrubs Wood the footpath has a fence on either side, channelling views towards the south/south-west and away from the Site.
+The Site is set beyond layers of intervening vegetation and as the footpath runs through Scrubs Wood the footpath has a fence on either side, channelling views towards the south/south-west and away from the Site

 4.3.5 Viewpoint 4 is taken from the edge of PRoW St Michael 012, close to the junction with Blunts Lane.
-From this viewpoint Site is set beyond the building and the conifer plantation beyond, and as such is barely discernible from this point.
+From this viewpoint on the rising ground the prominent peri-urban feature of the view is the existing shed to the north of Butterfly World.
+The Site is set beyond the building and the conifer plantation beyond, and as such is barely discernible from this point.

 4.3.6 Viewpoint 5 is also taken from PRoW St Michael 012.
-Similarly to Viewpoint 4, the prominent peri-urban feature of the beyond, and as such is barely discernible from this point.
+Similarly to Viewpoint 4, the prominent peri-urban feature of the view is the existing shed to the north of Butterfly World.
+The Site is set beyond the building and the conifer plantation beyond, and as such is barely discernible from this point.